fklein82/sarycom/README.md

 ### Docker Image Build & Push on Registries

-- Public Registry: <a href="https://hub.docker.com/r/yfke8313/sarycom/tags">DockerHUB</a>
+- Public registry: <a href="https://hub.docker.com/r/yfke8313/sarycom/tags">DockerHUB</a>
-- Private Registry<a href="https://registry.fklein.me/harbor/projects/25/repositories/src-website/artifacts-tab">Harbor</a>
+- Private registry: <a href="https://registry.fklein.me/harbor/projects/25/repositories/src-website/artifacts-tab">Harbor</a>

 ### How to deploy the website on Kubernetes?
 Some Examples...